Well, that was fun. To some of you it may seem as though I haven't been doing much. To some of you it may seem as though I never do much.

 On the second day of the fair a very beautiful young woman with a sad face that could only really be accurately portrayed by an extremely gay renaissance painter came up to me and asked if she could sit down on our stand.

 I of course said yes and, in the manner of a Victorian explorer's valet (which I had been practising, only to find that I lamentably lack gravitas) asked if I could be of any assistance.
-She replied that I couldn't help, although it was very kind of me to ask, she was only sitting there because it gave her a good view of the beautiful young man on the stand across the way whom she suspected she had fallen in love with
+She replied that I couldn't help, although it was very kind of me to ask, she was only sitting there because it gave her a good view of the beautiful young man on the stand across the way whom she suspected she had fallen in love with and she needed a little while to build up the courage to go speak to him.

 I resisted the urge to blubber uncontrollably like the mealy-mouthed coward in a public school novel and simply assured her she could sit there as long as she liked.
 When I turned around fifteen minutes later, she had gone.